King's Buildings Campus

 A UK 2:1 honours degree, or its international equivalent, in a related subject.

-We may also consider a UK 2:2 honours degree, or its international equivalent, with relevant experience in plant or crop protection.
+A UK 2:2 honours degree, or its international equivalent, may also be considered with relevant experience in plant or crop protection.

 Part time (day)